michaelmob/besterlockscreen/README.md

 		`besterlockscreen -l blur` (for blurred background)
 		`besterlockscreen -l dimblur` (for dimmed + blurred background) Specify the default effect with the $LOCKSCREEN_EFFECT environment variable.

-	-s, --suspend
-		to suspend system and lock screen (besterlockscreen -s) you can also use dimmed or blurred background for lockscreen.
-		`besterlockscreen -s dim` (for dimmed background)
-		`besterlockscreen -s blur` (for blurred background)
-		`besterlockscreen -s dimblur` (for dimmed + blurred background)

-	-w, --wall
-		you can also set lockscreen background as wallpaper to set wallpaper (besterlockscreen -w or besterlockscreen --wall) you can also use dimmed or blurred variants.
-		`besterlockscreen -w dim` (for dimmed wallpaper)
-		`besterlockscreen -w blur` (for blurred wallpaper)
-		`besterlockscreen -w dimblur` (for dimmed + blurred wallpaper)

 	-e, --effects